Institute of Chartered Accountants of Guyana

 SMO 1: Quality Assurance

-In order to fulfill its regulatory responsibility to establish a quality assurance (QA) review system, ICAG collaborated with the Institute of Chartered Accountants of the Caribbean (ICAC) and the Association of Chartered Certified Accountants (ACCA) to formalize a practice monitoring review system that is compliant with SMO 1 requirements.
+To fulfill its regulatory responsibility to establish a quality assurance (QA) review system, ICAG collaborates with the Institute of Chartered Accountants of the Caribbean (ICAC) and the Association of Chartered Certified Accountants (ACCA) to formalize a practice monitoring review system that is compliant with SMO 1 requirements.
 Since 2009, under this arrangement, QA reviews have been conducted by the ACCA.
-ICAG reports in its Action Plan that at the end of 2014, 75% of members in practice had achieved satisfactory outcomes of monitoring visits.
-The monitoring program has been renewed by ICAG, ICAC, and ACCA for an additional three years beginning on January 1, 2016.
+ICAG reports in its Action Plan that at the end of 2020, 58% of members in practice had achieved satisfactory outcomes of monitoring visits.
+The monitoring program has been renewed by ICAG, ICAC, and ACCA for an additional three years beginning on January 1, 2022.

 ICAG has established a Regulatory Committee to receive and process reports submitted by the ACCA on the results of the practice monitoring reviews.
 Subsequently, ICAG coordinates training sessions for its members based on deficiencies discovered in the review process.
 ICAG also disseminates a summary of the results in its quarterly newsletter and on its website.
 In 2015, ICAG developed guidelines that outline actions to be taken in the case of unsatisfactory reviews and the Regulatory Committee is responsible for ensuring that members who receive unsatisfactory reviews are taking appropriate steps to address the deficiencies.